ryanguill/emit/README.md

 emit.emit('myEventName', {optional struct of data});
 ```

 Note: Event names are case sensitive by default.
-You can call setCaseSensitiveEventNames(false) to change this.
+You can call `setCaseSensitiveEventName(false)` to change this.

 Most functions return an instance of the object so that they can be chained.